Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 \section{Possibility of Preserving Diverse Preferences}

 Having shown the impossibility of representing general human preferences using reward models, in this section, we turn to the analysis of NLHF, which uses pairwise preference and is thus non-reward-based.
 In particular, NLHF can represent any possible human preferences.
 We are interested in whether this enhanced preference representation would bring benefits in preserving diverse preferences.
-Specifically, we examine whether NLHF can avoid preference collapse---a phenomenon observed in RLHF \cite{xiao2024algorithmic}, where LLMs tend to generate a single response if fine-tuned sufficiently long in alignment.
+Specifically, we examine whether NLHF can avoid preference collapse---a phenomenon observed in RLHF \citep{xiao2024algorithmic}, where LLMs tend to generate a single response if fine-tuned sufficiently long in alignment.
 In NLHF, this question reduces to determining when the Nash equilibria consist of mixed strategies rather than pure strategies.
 We will show the following results:

-\begin{enumerate} \item A Nash equilibrium in pure strategies exists if and only if there exists a Condorcet winning response, which will be defined later, in the human preferences structure. \item Under common assumptions, the probability of a Condorcet winning response existing approaches zero. \end{enumerate} Combining these two, the Nash equilibria of NLHF are mixed strategies with a probability approaches one under the IC condition.
-As a result, NLHF achieves better alignment than RLHF, which fails to preserve human preferences under such conditions.
-To facilitate our analysis, we make the following assumption: \begin{assumption}[No-Tie] For any distinct responses \( y \) and \( y' \), we assume that \( \mathcal{P} (y \succ y') \neq 1/2 \). \end{assumption} This assumption is practical in real-world settings.
-First, if the number \( m \) of labelers is odd, it automatically holds.
-Second, with a large population of human evaluators, the probability of an exact 50-50 split in preferences between two responses is negligibly small.
-Even in cases where a tie occurs, it can always be resolved through a more precise comparison without affecting the overall distribution or our theoretical analysis.
+\begin{enumerate} \item A Nash equilibrium in pure strategies exists if and only if there exists a Condorcet winning response (see Definition \ref{def:Condorcet winning response}) in the human preferences structure. \item Under mild assumptions, the probability of a Condorcet winning response existing approaches zero. \end{enumerate} Combining these two, the Nash equilibria of NLHF are mixed strategies with a probability approaches one under mild assumptions.
+As a result, NLHF achieves better alignment than RLHF, which fails to preserve diverse human preferences under such conditions.